tommienu/opsworks-install-zend-framework/README.md

 opsworks-install-zend-framework
 ===============================

 Simple chef-script to install Zend Framework via apt-get within a Ubuntu environment.
+Script is specifically done to work with Amazon AWS OpsWorks.

 Installation:
 * Clone this repository and add the github (https) path to the layer.